 A trip through the world famous bodegas of "Tio Pepe" becomes a walk through sherry making history.
 Enjoy a tour of the bodegas where you will have the opportunity to taste a selection of dry an sweet sherries and to learn about the heritage of a great Andalusian tradition.

-The Alcázar, the former residence of the Sevillian caliphs during the long Moorish reign, is one of the town's oldest and most important monuments.
+The "Alcázar", former residence of the Sevillian caliphs during the long Moorish reign, is one of the town’s oldest and most important monuments.
 It boasts a beautiful Moorish garden and a baroque church, added by King Alfonso X after the Reconquest of Spain.